Robotics and Autonomous Systems PhD

 If you are applying for a studentship to work on a particular project, you should enter the details of the specific project that you wish to apply for rather than your own research proposal.

-Explore more information on the application process.
+Read our application guidance for further information on the application process.

 Code of practice for research degrees